 This revenue generally comes from three sources which are fuelled by F1’s huge television audience of just over 425 million viewers.
 The first key revenue source is sponsorship.
-Generally speaking, the rear wing, sides of the air intake box and the sides of the car itself are prime logo positions, and a sponsorship deal with a top team involving any one of these locations is likely to cost around £15 million.
-At the lower end of the spectrum, small logos are often found along the lowest edge of the chassis, but even these are sold for around £1 million with a high-ranking team.
+Generally speaking, the rear wing, sides of the air intake box and the sides of the F1 car itself are prime logo positions, and a sponsorship deal with a top team involving any one of these locations is likely to cost around £15 million.
+At the lower end of the spectrum, small logos are often found along the lowest edge of the F1 car frame, but even these are sold for around £1 million with a high-ranking team.

 The teams’ marketing department typically secures sponsorship, but in some cases it is handed to them on a plate by a driver.
 Lower and even mid-ranking teams often take drivers purely on the understanding that companies they have connections with will provide sponsorship.
-These are known as pay drivers and, when they lack driving talent, the money they bring to the team can make up for it since cash can be used to improve the car itself.
+These are known as pay drivers and, when they lack driving talent, the money they bring to the team can make up for it since cash can be used to improve the Formula 1 car itself.

 Data from F1 trade guide Formula Money shows that around 39 per cent of team revenue comes from sponsorship.
 Another major source of revenue is the teams’ profit-share with F1.
 The series paid them £483.6 million in prize money in 2013, according to F1’s latest financial statements, and this source comprises around 34 per cent of team revenue.
 The third major source is payments from team owners at 20 per cent.